Posts tagged ‘osx’

 Apple OS X 10.6.3 Brings Security to Safari

 It’s time yet again for everyone to update Apple OS X to the latest version OS X 10.6.3.
 If you go to the previous link you can see an entire list of all of the fixes.
 Most of the applications are ones that I never use while others relate only to Mac OS X Server.
+With that said, the most important features of the update to me relate to recent security vulnerabilities discovered due to Tipping Point’s Zero Day Initiative:

 Share